wordsbyamitabh/wordsbyamitabh.github.io/_posts/2025-06-27-llm-vs-ai-agent.md

 This integration creates systems that understand nuanced human instructions (LLM strength) while taking independent action (agent strength).
 For instance, in warehouse management, an LLM might interpret incoming requests like "Find and dispatch 10 units of item X," while a reinforcement learning module optimizes the actual picking and packing process.

-Many enterprises find this hybrid model offers the best combination of capabilities—leveraging LLMs for natural language understanding while using agent architecture for execution and real-time adaptations [8].
+Many enterprises find this hybrid model offers the best combination of capabilities—leveraging LLMs for natural language understanding while using agent architecture for execution and real-time adaptations.
 This synergy enhances both efficiency and scalability, especially in complex business environments.

 ## Future Outlook: Are LLMs and AI Agents Merging?